Leedehai/abseil.gn/README.md

 embedded in another GN-managed project.
 Therefore, it does not transpile Bazel build settings stored in `WORKSPACE` and `*.bzl` files etc.

-## Before using

-:warning: The Abseil source code was not checked in, so you should update this repository first (see below).

 ## Prerequisites

 - Python 3.8+,
 - Git 2.21+,
-- Bazel 3.4.1+ (we need it to extract target definitions)
+- (optional) Bazel 3.4.1+

+## Before using

+:warning: The Abseil source code was not checked in, so you have to take one of the routes:

+- Fetch Abseil source and regenerate this repository using its most recent commit.
+This requires Bazel is available in your terminal as `bazel`.
+  > See "How to regenerate this repository".
+- Fetch Abseil source, checkout the commit that corresponds to this repository, and merge the `*.gn` files in this repository to that Abseil source tree.
+This doesn't require a Bazel installation.
+  > See "How to inject into an existing Abseil source tree".

-## How to update this repository
+## How to regenerate this repository

 Working directory: at root of this repository.